MP [1]Charting Your Course In Life

 16 Chiron (a cometary body that orbits between Uranus and Jupiter)

-That is a complete and correct description of the solar system, something that can be taught, and should be taught, to children in grade school.
-Clearly, this is a manifold of factors, not merely planets.
+After the nine celestial bodies, the other seven entries in the manifold are a star, a satellite, four points on the lunar orbit, and a cometary body.
+Scan the Table above again to be sure you get the information right.
+There you have a complete and correct description of the solar system, something that can be taught, and should be taught, to children in grade school.
+It is the basic astronomy to be learned in Celestics.
+It is called systemic data because it describes the organization of the solar system.
 (McLean’s Rimsite also shows the projection of the AC, rising sign, and Mc, midheaven.
-These are orientations relative to the birthplace that can be set aside for the moment.
+These are stereometric orientations relative to the birthplace that can be set aside for the moment.)

 The Celestial Source Code